ppmim/PAPI/docs/quick_look.rst

 Last file received
 ------------------
+This field shows the last file received (detected) by the PQL.

 Buttons
 -------

 Subract-last2 button
 ^^^^^^^^^^^^^^^^^^^^
+It will produced a new image as result of the subtraction of last two images received.

 Create calibrations button
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+This button will start the processing of all the calibration sequences received.
+As result, a list of master calibrations will be generated in the output directory.

 START button
 ^^^^^^^^^^^^

+This button starts the processing of all the sequences received.
+You will be asked whether to proccess all the current images or only the new ones.
+As result, a list of master calibrations and science calibrated images will be generated in the output directory.

 Add button
 ^^^^^^^^^^
+This button allows to add manually a single file to the *Data List View* from wherever the file is.

 Remove button
 ^^^^^^^^^^^^^
+This button removes manually from the *Data List View* the currently selected file, but it does not remove neither from the local database nor the file system.

 Clear All button
 ^^^^^^^^^^^^^^^^
+It removes all the current files from the *Data List View*, but they will not be removed from the file system.
+As result, it will empty the *Data List View* until a new input directory is selected or a new file is detected in the current one.

 Setup Panel
 ***********